intelligent-soft-robots/synchronizer/README.md

 ## Installation and compilation

-This is a catkin package.
+This is an ament package.
 Recommanded method for cloning is to use [treep](https://pypi.org/project/treep/) with configuration [treep_machines_in_motion](https://github.com/machines-in-motion/treep_machines_in_motion) and project "CORE_ROBOTICS"

 ## Licence